eddyluursema/modeltrain/DR4018/DR4018_overview/README.md

 In this repository all of the 14 standard programmed settings of the Digikeijs switching decoder DR4018 are shown in a [table](DR4018_overview.md).
 In which way have these CV-settings been collected?
 * Connect a DR4018 to a DR5000 command station on the programming track
-* Start user interface of the DR5000 on a laptop
+* Start user interface of the DR5000 on a laptop [picture Dutch interface](./images/DR5000commandstationinterface.JPG)
-* Give the DR4018 an adress e.g. 501 and write the choosen standard configuration (0-13) at CV 47
+* Give the DR4018 an adress e.g. 501 and write the choosen standard configuration (0-13) at CV 47 [picture Dutch interface](./images/CV_programming_reading.JPG)
 * Create a text file with all CV-adresses to select (except 47) e.g. 1-46, 48-255
 * Put the DR4108 in programming mode by pushing the button
 * Use the interface of the DR5000-control software to get the CV-adresses from the file to read them from the DR4018